lakiw/pcfg_cracker/docs/source/next_function.rst

 Current Approaches for Designing a "Next" Algorithm:
 ----------------------------------------------------

-At a high level, all the current approaches for designing a Next function for a PCFG based password modeling program rely upon turning the PCFG into a tree search problem.
+At a high level, all the current approaches for designing a Next function for a PCFG based password cracker rely upon turning the PCFG into a tree search problem.

 - Once you do this, you can start to apply tradtional search techniques such as Depth First Search (DFS), Breadth First Search (BFS), etc.